 To find these perfect keywords, your school needs to conduct thorough research.
 This process includes brainstorming education keywords, examining your competitor’s keyword usage, and evaluating the success of your keywords to find the right ones for your school.

 The keywords you choose will not only determine who your ad audience is, but also the scope of your campaign.
 For example, if a language school bids on “learn English,” their ad will likely be seen by a large number of prospects, but not all of them will be viable leads.
 A more niche search like ‘ESL summer camp UK’, meanwhile, might attract far less searches, but those that do look for it may be more likely to be seriously interested in that type of course.

 With many prospects using search engines as their primary tool for finding schools and courses, it’s essential your school appears at the top of relevant results pages.
-With the top 3 results gaining 75% of all the traffic on any particular search, you’re failing to reach the majority of your prospects if your site doesn’t rank highly on major search engines.
+With the first five organic results gaining 67.6% of all traffic on any particular search (including paid ads), you’re failing to reach the majority of your prospects if your site doesn’t rank highly on major search engines.

 While SEO will no doubt help your school’s search engine ranking, search engine ads can boost your website traffic faster and more efficiently.
 By increasing your visibility for targeted keywords, your school can instantly connect with prospects who are actively searching for courses and schools like yours.

 When it comes to paid advertising, Google Ads are less of an option and more of a necessity.
 With 92% of the search engine market share, Google is the cream of the search engine crop – if your school ranks highly there, you’re visible to practically every internet user.
 As a result, your ads are likely to generate a substantial ROI.
 In fact, Google boasts that their ads will usually generate $2 for every $1 spent.